 Rim the glass with salt if you prefer.
 Shake all ingredients with ice cubes.
 Pour unstrained into the glass and top up with ice if necessary.
 Garnish with a lime wedge.

 |Tags||1933-1969 (Tiki to Martinis), Classic, South of the Border, Summer Drink, Tropical|

 |Strength||1.4 standard drinks|

 Everyone has a theory about a Margarita.
 Here is mine.
 Strip it down to it's basic structure - Tequila, orange liqueur and lime juice.
 No Margarita mix, no orange juice, no swirl.
 Use quality ingredients and get the balance between sweetener and acid right and you're going to be happy every time.

 Things get more sticky with the orange liqueur.
 You have a lot of choices here and there are strong advocates for each choice.
 The choices break down into two separate camps, the Triple Sec camp and the Orange Curacao camp.
-Triple Sec is a cleaner, more highly refined liqueur usually based on a high proof rum distilate.
-Orange Curacao is a little heavier and is usually based on a brandy distilate.
+Triple Sec is a cleaner, more highly refined liqueur usually based on a high proof rum distillate.
+Orange Curacao is a little heavier and is usually based on a brandy distillate.

 I use rocks glasses usually, but I have Margarita glasses for company.
 These are thick stemmed glasses with straight sides that you sometimes see in Mexican restaurants.

 If you want to use syrup as a sweetener as well as orange liqueur, here is a recipe that incorporates syrup:

 - 1 oz lime juice

 This will yield a slightly sweeter Margarita than the recipe listed above.